X-LANCE/Mobile-Env/docs/env-usage-en.md

 </details>
 <!-- }}} Text Interface Declaration -->

-All the bounding boxes are supposed to be given in the form of `[x0, y0, x1, y1]`.
+All the bounding boxes (bbox) are supposed to be given in the form of `[x0, y0, x1, y1]`.
 The icon model is supposed to implement three interfaces:

 <!-- Icon Interface Declaration {{{ -->